UTenret/darkly/stored_xss/resources/writeup.md

 - HTML Injection: A comment like `<iframe src="http://malicious-site.com"></iframe>` can allow any third-party code to run on the client.

 All these vulnerabilities can be prevented by proper input sanitization.

+A deeper inspection shows that the only letters that trigger the flag are: `aceilprst` which are the letters used in `<script>alert(...)</script>`, which would indeed be used in a stored XSS attack.